daraghhaughton593/SDL-Gamma-Ray-Lab/README.md

       - def Gau1(data, a, b, c, h):
           return (a * np.exp(-(data - b)**2 / (2 * c**2))) + h

 - iv) extract channel value for peak centre from fit params (b in above code)

+- Notes:
+- - The calibration routine for each detector is basically the same process.

 # Detectors used:
 - i) CdTe (Cadmium Telluride)